Scars and Stretch Marks

 Keloid and hypertrophic scars that are causing problems can often be minimised by the use of silicone gels or sheets, which are available over the counter at pharmacies.
 Or if you’re referred to a dermatologist, they may recommend treating a keloid or hypertrophic scar with one or more steroid injections to help flatten them and reduce any associated inflammation.

 Depending on how severe your scar looks, you may also need the help of a plastic surgeon.
 Surgical procedures can be performed on scars to change their width, shape, position or to loosen a scar that’s restricting movement.
 However, any surgery carries the risk of causing new scars that may even end up looking worse than the original ones.

 Laser therapy – which isn’t widely available on the NHS – can also be used to make a scar paler in colour, while a procedure called laser resurfacing can help improve the appearance of pitted scars.
 Some cosmetic surgery practitioners also offer injected dermal fillers to reduce the depth of pitted scars (this, however, is a temporary fix, which means you’ll need regular treatments to maintain the effect).

 Stretch mark treatments

 There are lots of products marketed as creams or lotions for stretch marks.
 These may work for some people if they’re applied during the early stages of stretch-mark development (that is, when the stretch marks are still red or purple in colour).
-However according to the NHS, it’s unlikely these products make stretch marks fade any more than they would naturally over time.
+However according to the NHS, there’s little evidence these work, though some treatments may help stretch marks look better (vi).